Computer and mobile threats

 Double check that you're on our official Kiwibank website before logging in: https://www.kiwibank.co.nz.

-We use digital certificates that verify that you're connected to our official internet banking website.
+We use digital certificates that verify you're connected to our official internet banking website.
 These certificates also confirm that all communication between you and Kiwibank is encrypted and therefore secure.
 Encryption is a mathematical method of coding information.

 Install software and hardware